blizzy78/copper/README.md

 		return strings.NewReader(tmpl), nil
 	}

-	// data provided to all templates rendered by the renderer,
-	// usually contains global functions that can be used in template code scopeData := map[string]interface{}{
-		// html() is a function that HTML-escapes strings and marks them
-		// as safe for output
-		"html": helpers.HTML,

-		// safe() is a function that marks strings as safe for output "safe": helpers.Safe,
-	}

 	// construct a new renderer
-	r := template.NewRenderer(load, template.WithScopeData(scopeData))
+	r := template.NewRenderer(load,
+		// html will be a global template function that HTML-escapes strings and
+		// marks them as safe for output template.WithScopeData("html", helpers.HTML),

+		// safe will be a global template function that marks strings as safe
+		// for output
+		template.WithScopeData("safe", helpers.Safe))

 	// a context that can be used by template helper functions
 	// the renderer does not use it